awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-streaming-ingestion-getting-started-MSK.md

 You must have an Amazon MSK source available, before configuring Amazon Redshift streaming ingestion\.
 If you do not have a source, follow the instructions at [Getting Started Using Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/getting-started.html)\.

 **Note**
-*Streaming ingestion and Amazon Redshift Serverless* \- The configuration steps in this topic apply to Amazon Redshift Serverless\.
+*Streaming ingestion and Amazon Redshift Serverless* \- The configuration steps in this topic apply both to provisioned Amazon Redshift clusters and to Amazon Redshift Serverless\.
 For more information, see [Streaming ingestion considerations](materialized-view-streaming-ingestion.md#materialized-view-streaming-ingestion-considerations)\.

 ## Setting up IAM and performing streaming ingestion from Kafka<a name="materialized-view-streaming-ingestion-getting-started-MSK-setup"></a>